wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

     2. Enter values for the **Name**, **Author**, and **Status** fields.
     3. Click **Save**.

-    Three tabs are open for each status.
+    Three tabs open for each status.
 To delete a reading list item, you can click **Delete**.

 To verify whether the reading list is personalized for each user, you can sign in as a different user.
 The reading list items you entered above will not appear for the other user.

 Congratulations!
-You have successfully exposed a service endpoint as a REST API via Choreo and securely consumed the API from a web application.
+You have successfully exposed a service endpoint via Choreo and securely consumed it from a web application.